 We’ve had a long winter here in Calgary and were in need of some time away.
 Thanks to the newly opened Calgary Airport Marriott In-Terminal Hotel, and some good friends, we were able to sneak away for a night together.

 Located between the International and domestic terminals, the Marriott has 318 guest rooms, a Fitness Centre, swimming pool with hot tub, concierge level with a lounge, and a full Business Centre with everything required to get some work done.
 The Marriott connects to the airport itself so you could even wander over and visit the Spaceport, a Museum of Space history in Calgary.

 Mobile check in is available and they are a dog friendly hotel – an amazing perk for those of us who travel sometimes with our pups.

 If you are traveling with kids, request a room with a City view and airport view.
 Watching the planes is mesmerizing, with so many things going on at all times.
 See the planes come in and dock, restock, reload, de-ice if winter time, simple preparing to go again on it’s next adventure.
 Rob and I sat and watched for quite some time.

 For a few extra dollars pay to stay on the concierge level and request a view of downtown.
 Included with your stay on the concierge level is access to the M Club Lounge.
-The lounge includes comfortable chairs, views to memorize, a TV, and an always stocked snack bar.
+The lounge includes comfortable chairs, views to mesmerize, a TV, and an always stocked snack bar.